TOP

 Hingol National Park

-Hingol National Park or Hungol National Park (Urdu: ہنگول ) covers an area of 1,650 square kilometres (640 sq mi).
-It was established in 1988 Hingol National Park is located along the Makran coast in southwestern Balochistan Province, southwestern Pakistan.
+Hingol National Park or Hungol National Park (Urdu: ہنگول ) covers an area of 1,650 square kilometers (640 sq mi).
+It was established in 1988.
+Hingol National Park is located along the Makran coast in southwestern Balochistan Province, southwestern Pakistan.
 It lies within sections of Lasbela District, Gwadar District, and Awaran District.
-The Gulf of Oman of the Arabian Sea are
+The Gulf of Oman of the Arabian Sea is

 Soon Valley